 Netflix’s available content changes based on your location.
 For instance, some shows including The Bachelor and Charmed are only available in the US, while Planet Earth II can only be watched in the UK.
 This is because Netflix only has the rights to broadcast some titles in certain locations.
-Luckily, there’s a workaround.
-Users can connect to a VPN server in their home country to continue streaming their favorite shows as they travel.
+Luckily, there’s a way to watch your favorite shows on your home Netflix library while traveling abroad.
+Users can connect to a VPN server back home to continue streaming as normal.

 Money-back guarantee: 30 DAYS

 Surfshark is a strong choice for anyone who streams regularly.
-It has more than 1,700 servers in 60+ countries, making it fantastic for unblocking geo-restricted platforms from all over the world.
+It has more than 3,200 servers in 60+ countries, making it fantastic for securely accessing your usual services as you travel the world.
 What’s more, this VPN provides steady, reliable speeds, and unlike most of its competitors, has no connection limit.
 As such, you can use it to stream almost anything anywhere.

 It takes your security seriously too.
 With cutting-edge features like 256-bit encryption, a kill switch, and protection against DNS, WebRTC, and IPv6 leaks, your activities are kept private at all times.
 Further, Surfshark has a strict no-logging policy.
 If you have any problems, or even if you want to know more about the service, support is on-hand 24/7 via live chat and email.

 WATCH NETFLIX ABROAD:Surfshark works exceptionally well with Netflix and similar services.
 It boasts powerful security features, solid speeds, and a zero-logs policy, as well as a 30-day money-back guarantee.

 For more information, check out our full Surfshark review.